 What we're all about.

 The Detroit Web Forge is a one person company, invented by me, Scott Schuster.
-I’m a writer who works for the brand experience agency Jack Morton Worldwide.
-That’s my day job.
-Helping businesses and community organizations with their web sites is my side hustle.
-Because of that, I’m the first to admit that I’m not the ideal fit for some companies and web projects.
-My Jack Morton work has to come first.
-I take care not to over-extend myself with complex assignments I should not undertake, or too many web projects at a time.
+I’m a writer who, until very recently, worked for the brand experience agency Jack Morton Worldwide.
+COVID-19 took my job, but I’m thankful to be healthy and working hard on new challenges.
+Now, working as a freelance writer and helping businesses and community organizations with their websites is my full-time job.
+I take care not to over-extend myself with complex assignments I should not undertake, or take on too many web projects at a time.
 I look for clients with whom I can build a long-term relationship.

 I’m not an IT person.
 I know a lot about web hosting and site development but I’m more of a marketing expert than a coder.
 I use tools that result in good-looking web sites, and I can write snippets of code when required, but I’m not a programmer, and don’t pretend to be one.
 That said, I’m using WordPress, not Weebly or Wix.
 I gave up on free or cheap themes and now use premium WordPress software for most projects.
 Unlike many web developers, I’m a very experienced content creator.
 I can write, take professional photos, and make informed recommendations based on an extensive career in marketing.

 Some of my clients want to learn how things work.
 I like that, and I’m a good teacher.
 Most clients have scant interest in techie subjects and just want me to handle it.
 I like that, too.
 I promise to give concise answers without the posturing and techno-babble.

 The name is inspired by the spirit of the greater Detroit area, its values, and its people.
 We’re makers and doers who combine creativity with technical skill, respect for the individual and a gritty determination to succeed.
 The Forge is a tribute to my Grandfather, Paul Schuster, a journeyman blacksmith from Bavaria who once hand-built prototype car bodies for the Budd Company.